Creating a Pipeline for Women in Tech

 Hey, everybody!
 Get over here.

 “Made with Code is a crusade we’re on together to ensure women’s voices are represented in the increasingly digitally defined world we live in.
-We were elated to have worked with such capable collaborators—in every sense of the word—in Mira & team.
+We could not fathom working with more capable collaborators — in every sense of the word — than Mira and her team.
 It’s been a privilege to make this all happen together.”